Will termites get into food stored in your kitchen cabinets?

 So, how do these tiny invaders make their way into your food?
 Termites are attracted to cellulose, a component found in many organic materials, including grains, cereals, and even some dried fruits.
 If your food storage isn’t airtight, you might as well roll out the red carpet for them.
 They can slip through the tiniest cracks, making your pantry their new playground.
 It’s like inviting a friend over for dinner, only to realize they brought a whole crew along!

-READ How to clean top of kitchen cabinets?
+READ How to arrange your kitchen cabinets?

 Now, you might be wondering, “How can I protect my food from these uninvited guests?”
 First off, keep your food in sealed containers.
 Think of it as putting your snacks in a fortress—strong and impenetrable!
 Regularly check your pantry for any signs of termite activity, like tiny holes or frass (that’s a fancy term for termite droppings).
 If you spot anything suspicious, it’s time to take action.